ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 For working with JavaScript, there are different tools required to speed up and improve JavaScript development workflow, for example:

 - Concatenate many JavaScript files into a single file.
-- Check code errors with jshint.
+- Check code errors with JSHint.
 - Minify code to get a much smaller file size.

 You can install these plugins as following: